NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 Again, both of these were the result of calculated trade-offs.
-Bootstrapping the compiler was essential for dogfooding the language.
+Bootstrapping the compiler was essential for dogfooding TypeScript.
 The developers had to understand how TypeScript felt as a language.
+More specifically, they had to experience writing a large JavaScript codebase, then incrementally adopting types within this codebase.
 And rejecting soundness meant that developers could incrementally adopt TypeScript in existing JS codebases.
 It also meant that developers could escape the frustration of types with a single `any` type.

 This is worth an entire essay of its own, but TypeScript is probably the first language to be purely about developer-experience and not